Deepesh99/emoji-tracker/README.md

 - dotenv - inject credentials into code
 - eslint - To enforce code standard (dev)
 - prettier - For code formating (dev)
-- nodemon - For help with development
+- nodemon - For help with development (dev)